Emmanuel Evans-Anfom: Early life and education

-A member of the Ga-Dangme people of Accra, Evans-Anfom was born on 7 October 1919 at the Evans family house, High Street, Jamestown Accra.
+A member of the Ga-Dangme people of Accra, Evans-Anfom was born on 7 October 1919 at the Evans family house, High Street, Jamestown, Accra.
 His father, William Quarshie Anfom, was of Nzema and Shai origin - Shai Hills area in Dodowa and Doryumu.
 His mother, Mary Emma Evans, was the daughter of William Timothy Evans, a teacher-catechist of the Basel Mission who taught at Salem School at Osu.
 The Evans family was a well-known Gold Coast Euro-African Ga family that descended from Welsh traders.
 In 1925, he enrolled at the Government Junior Boys' School in Jamestown and later, the Government Senior Boys' School at Rowe Road.
 He attended the Presbyterian middle boarding school, the Salem School at Osu where the principal at the time, Carl Henry Clerk encouraged him to apply for a Cadbury Scholarship for study at Achimota College instead of going the normal teacher-training route at the Basel Mission-founded Presbyterian teacher training seminary at Akropong, now known as the Presbyterian College of Education, Akropong.
 He was elected the School Prefect of Achimota School.
 In January 1939, he enrolled in the inter-preliminary medical course of Science at Achimota.
 In that course, he received advanced training in physics, chemistry, botany and zoology.
 At Achimota, he won a Gold Coast medical scholarship in 1941 to study medicine at the University of Edinburgh, graduating in 1947.
 He also studied in a postgraduate diploma course in tropical medicine (DTM&H), completing in 1950.
 He elected a Fellow of the Royal College of Surgeons of Edinburgh in 1963.
-He captained the Achimota School Hockey XI, Edinburgh University Hockey XI and Combined Scottish Universities Hockey XI.
+He captained the Achimota School Hockey XI, the Combined Scottish Universities Hockey XI, and was club captain of Edinburgh University Men's Hockey Club.

 Medical career

-After Edinburgh, Evans-Anform worked for a year at the Dewsbury General Infirmary in Yorkshire, Leeds, as a House Physician and House Surgeon and Casualty Officer.
-Evans-Anfom worked in various hospitals in the government medical system: Korle-Bu Teaching Hospital, Dunkwa-On-Offin Government Hospital, Tarkwa Government Hospital, the Kumasi Central Hospital, Tamale Government Hospital and Effia Nkwanta Hospital in Sekondi.
+After Edinburgh, Evans-Anform worked for a year at the Dewsbury General Infirmary in Leeds, Yorkshire, as a House Physician and House Surgeon and Casualty Officer.
+Evans-Anfom worked in various hospitals in the government medical system: Korle-Bu Teaching Hospital, Dunkwa-On-Offin Government Hospital, Tarkwa Government Hospital, Kumasi Central Hospital, Tamale Government Hospital and Effia Nkwanta Hospital in Sekondi.
 During his long medical career, he worked with other medical trailblazers such as Susan Ofori-Atta and Matilda J. Clerk, the first and second Ghanaian women physicians respectively.
 He also did medical outreach in the Congo in the 1960s.